plone/plone.api/docs/contribute/conventions.rst

 About imports
 =============

-1. Don't use * to import `everything` from a module.
+1. Don't use * to import `everything` from a module, because if you do, pyflakes cannot detect undefined names (W404).
 2. Don't use commas to import multiple stuff on a single line.
-3. Don't use relative paths.
+Some developers use IDEs (like `Eclipse <http://pydev.org/>_) or tools (such as `mr.igor
+   <http://pypi.python.org/pypi/mr.igor>`_) that expect one import per line.
+   Let's be nice to them.
+3. Don't use relative paths, again to be nice to people using certain IDEs and tools.
+Also `Google Python Style Guide` recommends against it.

 .. sourcecode:: python